x0rnn/amk-etwolf-server-demo/README.md

 > Use absolute path for `LD_PRELOAD`.

-> Do not upgrade or delete the library while the server it's preloaded into is running, unless segfault is what are you trying to achieve.
+> Do not upgrade the library while the server it's preloaded into is running, unless segfault is what are you trying to achieve.
+[Here's why.](https://unix.stackexchange.com/questions/74165/how-to-upgrade-shared-library-without-crash/74172#74172)

 ## Usage